 “A well-tied tie is the first serious step in life.” – Oscar Wilde

 As the country entered the Jazz Age, Brooks Brothers began to be less focused on British style and catered more to American fashion.
 That centered on two signature pieces.
 The first is the soft-collared button-down “polo” shirt.
 The polo shirt originated as just that.
 It was designed for polo players, something that today’s weekend warrior can hardly imagine choosing as sportswear.
-Before John E. Brooks borrowed the idea of an attached, button-down collar from polo players in England, a man purchased the body of his shirt and the collar separately.
-Few would argue that the oxford cloth button-down dress shirt remains a classic and really, to get the right length on the collar points and the appropriate collar roll, go with Brooks Brothers.
+Before John E. Brooks borrowed the idea of an attached button-down collar from polo players in England, a man purchased the body of his shirt and the collar separately.
+Few would argue the fact that the Oxford cloth button-down dress shirt remains a classic and really, to get the right length on the collar points and the appropriate collar roll, you can only go with Brooks Brothers.

 What did the well-dressed gentleman of the 1920s wear with his button-down shirt?
 There were a few choices, such as the bow tie or perhaps a knit tie, but a great choice was the other classic wardrobe piece from Brooks Brothers: the repp tie.
 The striped necktie with a warp-faced weave was nothing new.
 Brits were wearing those in the late 1800s.
 Look closely at photos of the British Grenadier Guards during World War I and you will see them sporting snappy repp ties with broad red and blue stripes.
 Is it any wonder, given that the fashion icon himself, the Prince of Wales, was in charge?